Racine Malted Milks: 1915 Bi-State League

 The Wisconsin-Illinois League did not return to play in 1915 and Racine continued play in a new league.
 Racine again became the Racine Belles and continued play in 1915 charter members of the six-team Class D level Bi-State League.
 The league folded during the season.

 The Bi-State League was formed for the 1915 season with the Aurora Foxes, Elgin Watch Makers, Freeport Pretzels, Ottawa Indians and Streator Boosters teams joined with Racine as charter members in beginning play on May 11, 1915.
 The Bi-State League disbanded on July 7, 1915, after the Aurora and Elgin teams folded simultaneously.

 The Belles were managed by the returning Frank Reynolds and James Sheffield.
 Racine finished in second place when the Bi-State League folded.
-With a 30–10 record, Racine was 1.0 game behind the first place Streator Boosters (30–18) in the final standings.
+With a 29–19 record, Racine was 1.0 game behind the first place Streator Boosters (30–18) in the final standings.
 They were followed by Elgin Watch Makers (27–26), Aurora Foxes (25–27), Freeport Pretzels (23–29) and Ottawa Indians (20–35) teams in the final standings.
-Racine played led the Bi=State League in several categories.
+Racine led the Bi-State League in several categories.
 Albert "Bull" Durham led the league in hitting, with a batting average of .356.
 James Sheffield scored 40 runs and Clay Schoonover had 67 total hits and 5 home runs to lead the league.

 After the folding of the Bi-State League, Racine next hosted a minor league team when Racine played the 1926 season, placing fifth in the Wisconsin-Illinois Association.
 In 1946, Racine became home of the Racine Belles, who began a tenure of play in the All-American Girls Professional Baseball League.